rapmd73/JackrabbitRelay/README.md

 ## Installation

 Please be aware that you may need to switch to your root account.
-Please follow the neccessary instructions provided by your VPS provider.
-This document assumes you are already at root level or have your virtual environment established, both are beyound the scope of this documentatiom.
+Please follow the necessary instructions provided by your VPS provider.
+This document assumes you are already at root level or have your virtual environment established, both are beyond the scope of this documentation.

 Start with these shell commands